annotation/stam/README.md

 this is for reproducibility purposes, even though order is not significant.
 STAM, however, does not prescribe how either of these should be done.

+When parser implementations encounter any JSON keys in the STAM JSON that are not defined in this specification, they *SHOULD* issue a warning to the user and proceed parsing, ignoring the particular key.
+Specifications *MUST NOT* produce a hard failure when encountering unknown keys, as these may be keys defined by STAM extensions.

 **Note:** Some readers will notice that the use of ``@type`` and ``@id`` are similar to their usage in JSON-LD.
 It has to be noted though that the default JSON serialisation is not proper JSON-LD.
 However, if certain constraints are